NightKoneko/veritas-app/README.md

 Welcome to **Damage-Analyzer-GUI-RS**! 🎮✨ This is a Rust-powered, blazingly fast 🚀 reimplementation of [Damage-Analyzer-GUI](https://github.com/NightKoneko/Damage-Analyzer-GUI), but with Rust 🦀 and **egui** for sleek, buttery-smooth visuals! 🎨🔥

+## Made to be used with [Veritas](https://github.com/hessiser/veritas)

+This is still a work in progress.

 ## Why Rust? 🤔
 - 🚀 **Blazing fast** performance 💨
 - 💪 **Memory safety** with zero cost abstractions 🛡️